lpenguin/harlowe/README.md

    * Additionally fixed a bug where data structures were storied in datasets by reference, allowing two variables to reference (and remotely alter) the same data.
  * Fixed a bug where using `(move:)` to move a subarray or substring (such as `(move: $a's (a:2,3) to $b))` wouldn't work.
  * Fixed a bug where using `(set:)` to set a substring, when the given array of positions contained "length" (such as `(set: $a's (a:1,"length")) to "foo")`), wouldn't produce an error.
+ * Fixed a bug where the `(count:)` macro would give the wrong result when the data to count (the second value) was an empty string.
  * Now, a `(print:)` command that contains a command will only execute the contained command if itself is actually displayed in the passage - the code `(set: $x to (print:(goto:'X')))` would formerly perform the (goto:) immediately, even though the (print:) was never displayed.
  * Now, datasets contained in other datasets should be printed correctly, listing their contents.
  * `(alert:)`, `(open-url:)`, `(reload:)` and `(goto-url:)` now correctly return command values rather than the non-Harlowe value `undefined`.
 This means that `(alert:)`'s' time of execution changes relative to `(prompt:)` and `(confirm:)` - `(set: $x to (prompt:"X"))` will display a JS dialog immediately, but `(set: $x to (alert:"X"))` will not - although this is conceptually reasonable given that `(prompt:)` and `(confirm:)` are essentially "input" commands obtaining data from the player, and `(alert:)` is strictly an "output" command.